 - The energy of the universe is constant.

 - The entropy of the universe tends to a maximum.

 Rudolf Clausius became professor of physics at the Polytechnikum in Zurich in 1855 and made contributions to the theory of electrolysis.
-Clausius became professor of physics in Würzburg in 1867 and Bonn two years later.
+Clausius became professor of physics at the University of Würzburg in 1867 and at the University of Bonn two years later.
 He was elected a Fellow of the Royal Society of London in 1868 and received its Copley Medal in 1879.
 He also received the Huygens Medal in 1870, the Poncelet Prize in 1883.
 [1,2]